Hattix.co.uk PC Hardware Collection

 With two ATA, eight SATA, three legacy PCI and four PCIe, this was a motherboard designed for flexibility and power.
 The board did have some small oversights, however.
 The fan PWM controller could only control the CPU fan (the chipset fan was linked directly to it) and the first chassis fan (bottom right corner) and even then, the chassis fan would only be controlled in software such as Speedfan.
 The fan headers near the PCIe x16 slot and just above the CPU socket had no control at all.

 When an overclock failed and the system wouldn't POST, most motherboards would reboot to default settings but 'remember' the failed settings so they could be modified.
-The A8NSLI Deluxe required clearing CMOS with a jumper under the bottom PCI slot, a location very difficult to get to if all three PCI slots are populated.
+The A8NSLI Deluxe required clearing CMOS with a jumper under the bottom PCI slot, a location very difficult to get to if all three PCI slots were populated.

+Without the "SLI license", Nvidia's drivers would "kind of" enable SLI, but one video card was in PCIe x16 mode and the other in x2 mode.
+With the pads bridged on the chipset package, you got x8/x8 mode.
+This was worth about 7-10% in performance.
 The SATA ports are badly positioned (why aren't they were that barcode sticker is?), Asus only know what the ATX power connector is doing all the way over on the other side of the motherboard when it should be on the top edge and the stock fan for the chipset was on an extremely poor heatsink, necessitating a very loud fan.

 When working, the A8N series of NF4 motherboards (all this design) were good and fast and stable.
 When being worked on, tweaked or pushed to limits, they were not happy with it nor fun to work with.
 Not what a high end motherboard should be.